René Grandjean: Beginning of the Swiss Aviation

 In summer 1909, Grandjean started to realize his longtime dream to build a flying machine; the news of Blériot’s flight across the channel convinced him to leave Egypt and to return to Switzerland.
 There he met Ernest Failloubaz, 17 years old.
 Thanks to his inventiveness and craftsman qualities, using only a picture of Blériot’s aircraft, he completed this first aircraft in October 1909.
 The ground tests started in February 1910 at l’Estivage field in Avenches.
 What is recognized as of today as being the starting point of the Swiss aviation, happened on 10 May 1910: Failloubaz piloted the machine, resulting in the first flight in Switzerland of an aircraft built and flown by Swiss citizens.
 René Grandjean succeeded five days after his friend’s first flight but crashed the plane.
 Immediately repaired, his aircraft was in August 1910 damaged again by Georges Cailler during a flight meeting in Viry, Haute-Savoie.

-On October 2, Failloubaz and Grandjean participated at the first Swiss flight meeting in Avenches, from October 8 to 10 in Bern.
+On 2 October Failloubaz and Grandjean participated at the first Swiss flight meeting in Avenches, from 8 to 10 October in Bern.
 On 12 October 1910, Grandjean was prohibited from using l’Estivage airfield; the end of the collaboration between Failloubaz and Grandjean who moved to Dübendorf.
 In November he made major transformations on his aircraft and during that winter he learned to fly, by himself.
 In early 1911, Grandjean was hired by Maschinenfabrik Oerlikon to promote their new engine by the manufacturer Farman, Blériot and Voisin.

-On 18 June 1911, René Grandjean succeeded in crossing the Lake Neuchâtel, on September 18 he obtained the Swiss pilot's licence number 21 and won the Prix d'aviation de l'Automobile-Club de Suisse on 4 December 1911.
+On 18 June 1911, René Grandjean succeeded in crossing the Lake Neuchâtel, on 18 September he obtained the Swiss pilot's licence number 21 and won the Prix d'aviation de l'Automobile-Club de Suisse on 4 December 1911.

 In December 1911 Grandjean was invited at Davos to fly above the resort; he pioneered in building ski to skid on the snow without sinking into it.
 On 2 February 1912, he carried out the first take off and landing on ski in Switzerland, followed by more than hundred flights within few days without any incident.
 He was probably the first glacier pilot in the world.

 In summer 1912, Grandjean replaced the skis by floats designed and engineered by himself, resulting in the first takeoff of a Swiss hydroplane (seaplane) on 4 August 1912.

 At the controls of this seaplane he won several prizes, including the Eynard prize for the invention of a magneto allowing to start the engine from the pilot's seat.
 Grandjean was one of 12 Swiss pilots called up with their aircraft in late summer 1914 to form the latter Swiss Air Force.
 Nevertheless, he presented further inventions that did not find support in Switzerland.
 Grandjean decided to leave for Paris in 1915 where he rapidly became a very demanded technical counsellor, got patents for more than two hundred of his own inventions and returned definitely to Switzerland in 1956.
 He died in Lausanne.